petervdb/testrep1/README.md

 2013-02-20 Modified readme file.
-And added test script both on Windows and Linux workstation 2014-07-24 Created clone from within CygWin for testing 2014-07-25 Started using this reposity to keep my test environmens in sync.
+And added test script both on Windows and Linux workstation 2014-07-24 Created clone from within CygWin for testing 2014-07-25 Started using this reposity to keep my Cygwin test environmens, mainly scripts, in sync.